nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 date and time are valid.
 Then, an Event is created with the returned `EventName`, `EventDate` and `EventTime` objects.
 This event will be supplied to the `addEventCommand` to be executed.

-Since Managera employs a UniqueEventList, it should not have more than one Event with the same name.
+Since Managera employs a UniqueEventList, it should not have more than one Event with the same name and same date.
 The `addressBook` will check if the given event already exists.
 If not, it will be successfully added to the `addressBook` through the model.

 #### Implementation Rationale